NicoN00b/14weeks/README.md

 I also read on the Pomodoro Method and followed it throughout the day.
 I follow a similar pattern already, but to put some intention behind it felt great and the timer really kept me moving forward.
 I even got a bunch of discrete tasks accomplished around the house in those 5 minutes breaks, because I was forced to spend some time somewhere else.

 I followed two security courses on Lynda today.
 (Capture8.JPG is for the module I completed).
 Here, in the security realm, I see the steepest climb ahead of me.
 Beyond the specific lessons on using these tools and some syntax.
-I need to work on some logic challenges to push ahead.
+I need to work on some logic challenges to push ahead, I think will start with Coderbyte.